Cerulean warbler

-The cerulean warbler is insectivorous and predominantly feeds on insect larvae, though it also takes winged insects.
+The cerulean warbler is insectivorous and predominantly feeds on insect larvae, though it also comsumes winged insects.
 It forages for prey and nests high in forest canopies.
 Individuals are strongly territorial; males will defend areas of forests.
 Males arrive on breeding grounds about one to two weeks earlier than females.
 Breeding and incubation take place from late May to early June.

 The species is rated as near threatened on the International Union for Conservation of Nature (IUCN)'s Red List of endangered species, indicating it is under risk of becoming vulnerable in the near future.
 The population of the cerulean warbler has been under rapid decline, though in recent years this decline has slowed.
 Deforestation in its non-breeding range continues to reduce its available habitat.